rails-mcp-server

 2. get_project_info

-Description: Retrieve information about the current Rails project.
+Description: Retrieve info about the current Rails project (Rails version, directory structure, API-only status).

 3. list_files